An Edible Family in a Mobile Home, 1976, 2023

 Materials Development: Ellie Doney

-Meringues: Cotswold Handmade Meringues
+Meringues: Cotswold Handmade Meringues in London and Long Boi's Bakehouse in Manchester

-Artist Liaison : Gemma Lloyd
+Artist Liaison: Gemma Lloyd

-Production Office: Melissa Bradshaw, Kemi Williams
+Production Office: Melissa Bradshaw, Kemi Williams, Rose Sharp

 Evaluation: Dora Whittuck